wso2/choreo-samples/samples/integrations/github-new-commit-to-google-sheet-row/README.md

-# Template: GitHub new commit to Google Sheet row
+# Template: GitHub new commit to Google Sheets row
-When a new commit is made and pushed in Github, add a new rows to a Google Sheet.
+When new commits are made and pushed in Github, append new rows to a Google Sheet.

 We can make our day-to-day information organized and represented in a generic format with the help of Google Sheets.
 By using this integration, we can organize and automatically set up a Google Sheet which will contain information about commits made in a specific GitHub repository.

-This template can be used to create new rows in a Google Sheet when new commits are made and pushed to a specific GitHub repository.
+This template can be used to create new rows in a Google Sheet when new commits are made and pushed.

 ## Use this template to
-- Add new rows to a Google Sheet containing information in the new commits made and pushed to a GitHub repository.
+- Append new rows to a Google Sheet containing information about the new commits made and pushed to a GitHub repository.
 - Get away from manually summarizing all the commits made for a particular GitHub repository of your choice.

 ## What you need